-You will find by default the ‘Save AutoRecover information every…‘ check box is checked.
-Uncheck the option in case you want to disable AutoRecovery and you do not want Word to automatically save your documents to a preset time.
-But if you want to change the time interval, just use the Up-Down arrows to chage the default time and set the new time limit.
+You will find by default the ‘Save AutoRecover information every…‘ checkbox is checked.
+Uncheck the option in case you want to disable AutoRecovery, and you do not want Word to automatically save your documents to a preset time.
+But if you want to change the time interval, just use the Up-Down arrows to change the default time and set the new time limit.

 Change AutoRecover file location in Word

 By default, the AutoRecover .files are saved in C:\Users\Username\AppData\Roaming\Microsoft\Word\ location.
 But if you wish, you can change it too, here.